Monday, October 28, 2024

 I think any useful look at these things has to include the 'prevailing winds' of existing political biases.
 So I start from some vote, which could be the vote of 2016 (which didn't follow a pandemic so I think is more representative).
 Trump won that election by in Texas by about 800,000 votes out of about 9,000,000 votes cast.

 Starting from the final outcome (that final outcome, because we don't have the current one) and working back to a tie vote which you would cast the deciding vote on, 800,000 votes would have to change (assuming they come from otherwise non-voters or 3rd party voters).
 For each change of one vote, it could change backwards or forwards.
-Requiring it to change in a desired direction therefore happens at about 1/2 the probability of a desire change.
+Requiring it to change in a desired direction therefore happens at about 1/2 the probability of a desired change.
 (Technically there are vast possibilities either way, but roughly equal either way too.)
 So, requiring 800,000 votes to change in a desired direction would happen at:

 1 / (2 ** 800,000)